BBeast131/BBeast131/README.md

 - 👀 I’m interested in full-stack
 - 🌱 I’m currently learning new javascript frameworks for 2025
 - 💞️ I’m looking to collaborate on remote job
-- 📫 How to reach me @Cutevil113 : telegram
+- 📫 How to reach me
 - 😄 Pronouns: Beaty Beast
 - ⚡ Fun fact: Umm... :) '!,...,!'